If you no longer require Site Recovery Manager, you must follow the correct procedure to cleanly uninstall Site Recovery Manager.

 - (Optional) If you use the embedded database, use Windows Control Panel to uninstall the Site Recovery Manager Embedded Database.

-- Repeat 9 to 12 on the other site.
+- Repeat Step 9 to Step 12 on the other site.